 God didn’t die.
 God’s essence did not die.
 God the Father did not die.
 God the Holy Spirit did not die.
 God the Son did not die.

 That is the end of Christianity.
 It so frustrates Christians in debates with Muslims that the Christian immediately pushes a panic button and will either introduce a non sequitur, or statements that are not analogous at all.

 “Even my Muslim friends don’t believe that death is the cessation of life!”
 I have heard one of them say.
 So the Christian tries a diversion tactic.
-Say something truthful about your opponent that they are forced to agree with. take the tension out of the room.
+Say something truthful about your opponent that they are forced to agree with and take the tension out of the room.

 To my dismay time and time again Muslim debaters let Christians off the hook on this.

 True, Muslims believe that there is life after death, but the Christian is trying to avoid the subject of death altogether.
 Muslims also believe that our souls are created; they are not eternal.
 Muslims believe that we do indeed die.